captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 The `FileSystem` line will usually be empty, so you have to fill this out yourself.
 For instance, you can set it to something like `L:FastFileSystem` to use the standard file system for the drive, or `L:fat95` in case the image is in a format that fat95 can handle.

 Thus, an edited line would look something like `FileSystem       = L:FastFileSystem`
+Or `FileSystem       = L:fat95` in the case of a FAT32 drive.

 If the MountList has several partitions listed in it, it must be split up into separate files for all partitions to be mounted.